spome919/Telegram-Adder-Scraper-Members-NEW-2023-FREE/README.md

 3. Add the scraped members to your group / channel!
 4. Multi-Account feature is supported!
 5. Account switches at wish!
+6. Multi-Api for more safety!
-6. Possible on public and private groups / channels!
+7. Possible on public and private groups / channels!
+8. Scraped members list automatically updates after adding members!
-7. The tool is auto-updating, you're always on the latest version!
+9. The tool is auto-updating, you're always on the latest version!
-8. Easy to install and to use!
+10. Easy to install and to use!
-9. More features will be added soon!
+11. More features will be added soon!
-10. And most importantly: IT'S FREE!
+12. And most importantly: IT'S FREE!
 ***

 ***